artefactual/atom-docs/user-manual/import-export/upload-digital-object.rst

 **To upload multiple digital objects in AtoM:**

 1. Navigate to the :term:`view page` of an existing :term:`archival description` in AtoM.
-You can do this by :doc:`browsing <../access-content/browse>` or by :doc:`searching <../access-content/search-atom>` for a specific archival description - see :ref:`Access content <access-content>` for more information on navigation in AtoM.
+You can do this by :ref:`browsing <browse>` or by :ref:`searching <search-atom>` for a specific archival description - see :ref:`Access content <access-content>` for more information on navigation in AtoM.
 2. Click on the "More" button in the :term:`button block`; from the menu that appears, select "Import digital objects".
 3. Select a title for the objects  - this will be used as the title for the